Andes Mountains & Mindo Cloud Forest, Ecuador

 The next stop on our journey was the Pululahua volcanic crater, part of the Pululahua Geobotanical Reserve.
 Our first thought was, “Oh, just another volcano caldera.”
 Boy, were we wrong!

-Following our brief visit to Pululahua continued our drive deeper into the Andes to the small village of Yungilla, where we would be spending the night.
-Yungilla is a fascinating little village in the Yungilla Valley bordered by the Pululahua Reserve to the east and the Maquipucuna and Pahuma Reserves to the west.
+Following our brief visit to Pululahua, we continued our drive deeper into the Andes to the small village of Yungilla, where we would spend the night.
+Yungilla is a fascinating little village in the Yungilla Valley, bordered by the Pululahua Reserve to the east and the Maquipucuna and Pahuma Reserves to the west.
 The valley contains many fruit trees, including mangoes, oranges, bananas, avocados, and lemons.
 However, it wasn’t always that way.

 Until the late 1990s, the primary source of income was wood cutting for charcoal production.
 As a result, almost the entire area was deforested.
 Since then, with the help of international organizations, they have developed more sustainable sources of income and have been able to reforest nearly the entire area.
 We were hosted by a local family who was part of a tourist cooperative providing housing and tours for tourists and students who come to study and learn how to replicate their success.